 The Museum’s collection consists of motor cars, commercial vehicles, cycles and motorcycles.
-In addition, extensive collections of automobilia, books, photographs and a wealth of other archive material is held and conserved at the Coventry History Centre at the Herbert Art Gallery & Museum.
+In addition, extensive collections of automobilia, books, photographs and a wealth of other archive material is held and conserved at the Coventry Archives at the Herbert Art Gallery & Museum.
 Most of the collection exists through the outstanding generosity of individual donors.

 A World-Class Collection - A World-Class Museum